ether/ep_guest/README.md

   * `requireAuthentication`: Must be explicitly set to `true` to enable this plugin.
   * `ep_guest.guest_username` (optional, defaults to `"guest"`): The username used for the guest account.
+The corresponding object in the `users` setting (see below) contains settings for the guest account.
+  * `users[ep_guest.guest_username]` (optional, defaults to `{}`): Object in
+    `users` that holds settings for the guest account.
+Relevant properties:
-  * `ep_guest.guest_displayname` (optional, defaults to "Read-Only Guest"): The name that appears in the user drop-down list for guest users.
+      * `displayname` (optional, defaults to "Read-Only Guest"): The name that appears in the user drop-down list for guest users.
 Guests are unable to change the name unless this is set to `null`.

 ## Copyright and License